brianobot/ascii_image/README.md

 3. Navigate into directory that contains the script on your terminal/cmd prompt console.

-4. Install the dependencies needed to run the script
+4. Install the dependencies needed to run the script.
      ```python
      pip install -r requirements.txt
      ```
-5. Copy the script into the directory that contains the image you wish to work on and run the command below
+5. Copy the script into the directory that contains the image you wish to work on and run the command below.

    ```python
    python ascii_image.py <file_name of the image you wish to use>